Skip to main content

 1 mentions Positive Neutral Negative

-Users appreciate the character designs, highlighting a strong and appealing art direction that enhances character development.
+Users appreciate the character designs, highlighting a strong and appealing art direction that contributes positively to the game's character development.

 Skip Critic Reviews